walles/vpixsh/README.md

   - Parse the command line we just read
   - Execute the command line
 - Basic prompt with path and a `$`
+- `cd` support
+  - Prompt should change after `cd`
+  - Spawned processes should get new CWDs after `cd`
+  - `cd` should handle relative directories
+  - `cd ..` should go one notch up, not add `..` to the current path
+  - `cd -` should go back to the previous directory